loki3/flexagonator/docs/draw-apis.md

 { // DrawStripCaption
-  text;   // text to display along one edge of the specified leaf which;  // if >=0 it's an offset from the start of the strip, else it's an offset from the end }
+  text;   // text to display along one edge of the specified leaf which;  // if >=0 it's an offset from the start of the strip, else it's an offset from the end edge;   // [optional] which leaf edge to put label on }

 // example passing DrawStripOptions to drawUnfolded